 Smoking can reduce the blood flow to surgical sites.
 Studies have shown that nicotine and other substances found in cigarettes can be harmful to your heart, lungs and skin.
 Smoking can affect the healing of all surgical wounds and cause infection.
 The same applies to the use of nicotine replacement therapy as, although this reduces the craving for a cigarette, the nicotine reduces the ability of the blood to carry enough oxygen to the tissues.
-For this reason we advise that you do not use nicotine replacement therapies and you should stop smoking completely before any surgery is considered.
+For this reason, we request you to stop using any nicotine replacement therapies and smoking completely before any, surgery is considered.

-If you are an active smoker we will be happy to advise you on how to get help in stopping smoking.
-Surgery will not be considered if you smoke.
+If you are an active smoker, we will be happy to advise you on how to get help in stopping smoking.
+We have a Tobacco Dependency Advisor here at QVH and can refer you to their services if you wish.
+Surgery will not be considered if you smoke / use nicotine products.

 You can get advice here: